-A retired social worker reflects on various aspects of aging, including its liberation, its losses, its fear, its openings.
+A retired social worker reflects on various aspects of aging, including its liberation, its losses, its fear, and its openings.

 About the Author(s)